Valencian Community

 Comunidad Valenciana, /es/.) is an autonomous community of Spain.
-It is the fourth most populous Spanish autonomous community after Andalusia, Catalonia and the Community of Madrid with more than five million inhabitants.
-Its eponymous capital Valencia is the third largest city and metropolitan area in Spain.
+It is the fourth most populous Spanish autonomous community after Andalusia, Catalonia and the Community of Madrid with more than 5 million inhabitants.
+Its eponymous capital and most populous city is Valencia, the third-largest city and metropolitan area in Spain.
 It is located along the Mediterranean coast on the east side of the Iberian Peninsula.
 It borders Catalonia to the north, Aragon and Castilla–La Mancha to the west, and Murcia to the south, and the Balearic Islands are to its east.
 The Valencian Community is divided into three provinces: Castellón, Valencia and Alicante.

 According to Valencia's Statute of Autonomy, the Valencian people are a "historical nationality".
-Their origins date back to the 1238 Aragonese conquest of the Taifa of Valencia.
+Their origins date back to the 1238 conquest by James the Conqueror of the Taifa of Valencia.
 The newly founded Kingdom of Valencia enjoyed its own legal entity and administrative institutions as a component of the Crown of Aragon, under the purview of the Furs of Valencia.
 Valencia experienced its Golden Age in the 15th century, as it became the Crown's economic capital.
 Local institutions and laws continued during the dynastic union of the early modern Spanish Monarchy, but were suspended in 1707 as a result of the Spanish War of Succession.
 Valencian nationalism emerged towards the end of the 19th century, leading to the modern conception of the Valencian Country.
 (Note: País Valencià, /ca-valencia/;

 País Valenciano, /es/.)
 The current autonomous community under the Generalitat Valenciana self-government institution was established in 1982 after the Spanish Transition.

-Official languages are Spanish and Valencian (the official and traditional name used in the Valencian Community for the Catalan language).
-(Note: The Valencian Normative Dictionary of the Valencian Academy of the Language states that Valencian is a "Romance language spoken in the Valencian Community, as well as in Catalonia, the Balearic Islands, the French department of the Pyrénées-Orientales, the Principality of Andorra, the eastern flank of Aragon and the Sardinian town of Alghero (unique in Italy), where it receives the name of 'Catalan'.")
+Official languages are Valencian (the official and traditional name used in the Valencian Community for the Romance language also known as Catalan) (Note: The Valencian Normative Dictionary of the Valencian Academy of the Language states that Valencian is a "Romance language spoken in the Valencian Community, as well as in Catalonia, the Balearic Islands, the French department of the Pyrénées-Orientales, the Principality of Andorra, the eastern flank of Aragon and the Sardinian town of Alghero (unique in Italy), where it receives the name of 'Catalan'.") and Spanish.
 As of 2024, the population of the Valencian Community comprised 10.9% of the Spanish population.